 - Vila were shapeshifters, but generally good to people.
 They were celebrated and left tributes of flowers, fruit, cake, and ribbons in trees.

 - Dvorovoi looked after the larger homestead, but the animals and fields.
-They weren’t as nice to people as the Domovoy, and sometimes posed a threat to livestock, but could be left offerings to keep it benevolent.
+They weren’t as nice to people as the Domovoy, and sometimes posed a threat to livestock, but could be left offerings to keep them benevolent.

-Figures in Slavic folklore
+Characters in Slavic folklore

 There are also a number of Slavic folktales that tell of heroes and villains, much like other mythologies.
 I could wax lyrical about these for some time, but I’ll just touch on the a few main protagonists / antagonists: